-Review: The TicWatch E3 is a great Wear OS watch with a looming question
+Mobvoi TicWatch E3 review: A great Wear OS watch that will get even better, at some point

 |✔

 As I mentioned earlier, the line of TicWatch E devices has long sported a very simplistic design language, and the E3 continues that trend.
 However, the TicWatch E3 does get a bit more refinement in the visual department in its third iteration.
-While the E3 is still made from plastic, instead of the dull black plastic used in previous versions, it is a lovely textured dark metal-looking gray color.
+While the E3 is still made from plastic, it is a lovely textured dark metal-looking gray color instead of the dull black plastic used in previous versions.
 The back of the watch is a basic black, but it has a nice pattern around its edges.

 You'll find two pusher buttons on the right side of the watch, straddling a hole for the microphone.
 The top pusher button is used as the home button, accessing the app drawer and your Google Assistant via a long-press.